practicalli/clojure/clojure-editors/editor-user-guides/vscode-calva.md

 Once you get the basics of Clojure development, you can try structural editing which is a way to edit your code without breaking the structure of Clojure.
 Structural editing ensures you dont have uneven parentheses, `()`, `[]`, `{}`, etc.

-Please look at the [documentation for Calva Paredit](https://calva.readthedocs.io/en/latest/paredit.html) to make use of Structural editing.
+The [Calva visual Guide to Paredit](https://calva.io/paredit/) includes lots of examples of using Structural editing.

 ---